At Virginia Rep Center

 One of our 1990s Theatre Gym productions was A Devil Inside, an early work by then novice playwright David Lindsay-Abaire, directed by Anna Senechal in her pre-Johnson years.
 Anna was and is friends with Lindsay-Abaire's wife, Chris, and Theatre IV's Theatre Gym was one of the first companies in the nation to produce his work.
 Twenty years later, Lindsay-Abaire would win the Pulitzer for Rabbit Hole.
 In 2012 Anna Senechal Johnson directed another of his plays, Kimberly Akimbo, in partnership with Virginia Rep.

 There are two major changes in Theatre Gym now vs. Theatre Gym then.

 - It used to be that the initiative was named Theatre Gym, but the performance facility was named the Little Theatre.
 Now, both the initiative and the facility are named Theatre Gym.

 - It used to be that each Theatre Gym production was co-produced by a different independent producer.
-In 2011-12, and we hope beyond, all Theatre Gym productions will be produced by Cadence Theatre Company in partnership with Virginia Rep's Theatre Gym.
+Since 2011-12 all Theatre Gym productions have been produced by Cadence Theatre Company in partnership with Virginia Rep.

 Virginia Rep still provides the performance venue, box office services, and access to set/costume/prop inventories free of charge.
 We also provide limited PR and lots of producing advice.
 All ticket revenues are still used to pay the artists involved with the production.